seosaw/seosaw.github.io/manuals.md

 layout: default
 ---

-## Measurement protocols suitable for African woodlands and savannas
+# Measurement protocols for African woodlands and savannas

 We are developing a set of linked protocols that will allow for data collected across the region to be compared, whilst retaining flexibility to suit the many different objectives of researchers in the region.

 The following protocols are in the works, after we agreed at the first meeting to prioritise the following: